Best MacBook alternatives: Framework, Razer & more

 Apart from the internals, this 17-inch laptop is slightly bigger than the MacBook Pro and makes a style statement thanks to its looks and design.
 So, if you’re an Apple user looking to switch loyalties, the Dell XPS 17 presents a strong case for itself.

-It’s an exceptionally well-made machine, one that will serve you well in almost every single facet of wanting to use a PC.
-Video editing, gaming, and even further in terms of utilizing it as a developer’s machine.
+It’s an exceptionally well-made machine, one that will serve you well in almost every facet of using a PC, including video editing, gaming, and even as a developer’s machine.

 Be sure to check out our other guides